(Modern Survival.org) – In a survival situation, a bandana can be used for which of the following?

 Answer: All of the Above.
 Here’s why…

-One of the most versatile items that many preppers keep on them at all times is a bandana.
+A bandana is one of the most versatile items that many preppers keep on them at all times.
 Preppers often praise the value of redundancy, which means stockpiling items that serve multiple purposes.
 A bandana is an excellent example.

-Bandanas have been popular additions to survival packs for many years, and are even standard issue in the Boy Scouts of America.
+Bandanas have been popular additions to survival packs for many years and are even a standard issue in the Boy Scouts of America.
 To explain the many survival uses of a bandana, SensiblePrepper has provided the following video:

 Traditionally, a bandana is worn as a hat or around the neck to prevent sunburns.
-It can also be worn as a makeshift mask to conceal the identity of the wearer or to filter out smoke and dust.
+It can also be worn as a makeshift mask to conceal the wearer’s identity or to filter out smoke and dust.
 But these uses are the tip of the iceberg.

 Here are some other survival uses for a bandana: